Vxrpenter/SCPToolsBot/README.md

 ## Build information
 Full releases are marked as such in the release.
-If a release contains the `pre-release` tag, it is experimental and features could be broken.
+If a release contains the `pre-release` tag, it is experimental and features may be broken.

 Releases will be marked as stable if they're thought to run well after testing.
 If a release is marked as unstable, it might not run well or produce bugs, for example, memory leaks